matpagle/sane/README.md

 | Ada-Borghese-1/AB01/20240324\_170000.WAV | 3.0       | 6.0     | Gun    | 0.8176     |
 | ...                                      | ...       | ...     | ...    | ...        |

 - _threshold_ = the minimum confidence score to achieve the desired level of precision.
-Default is 0.1.
+Default is 0.1 (see "BirdNET validation" paragraph in our paper (https://www.youtube.com/watch?v=6YsNRnZRgg8&list=RD6YsNRnZRgg8&start_radio=1) ).
 - _class.specific_ = logical.
 This argument determines if the SANE computed will be only global, i.e., of the complessive anthrophony, or global and one for each class of disturbance.
 Default is FALSE.
 When "TRUE", the final dataset will include one column for each disturbance class whose name will consists in "SANE" + "Class name".
 - _freq.range_ = a vector of length 2 to specify the frequency limits of the analysis (in Hz).
 Default is the audible spectrum for humans (20-20000 Hz).
 - _class.col_ = a character that specifies the name of the column in data that contains class labels.
 Default is "Class".